Type of installation

 NOTE: The install/upgrade script displays the login credentials for the admin user on the terminal.

-After running the install/upgrade script, the NLP Lab is available at http://INSTANCE_IP or https://INSTANCE_IP
+After running the install/upgrade script, the Generative AI Lab is available at http://INSTANCE_IP or https://INSTANCE_IP

-We have an aesthetically pleasing Sign-In Page with a section highlighting the key features of NLP Lab using animated GIFs.
+We have an aesthetically pleasing Sign-In Page with a section highlighting the key features of Generative AI Lab using animated GIFs.

 AWS Marketplace

-The NLP Lab needs to be installed on a virtual machine.
+The Generative AI Lab needs to be installed on a virtual machine.
 One of the most straight forward method is an installation from AWS Marketplace (also available on Azure).
-There is no fee for the NLP Lab.
-However, you still have to pay for the underlying AWS EC2 instance (not Free Tier Eligible).
+The fee for the Generative AI Lab depends on the number of CPU and GPU in the selected instance (Details can be listed in the product page in AWS marketplace).
+You will also have to pay for the underlying AWS EC2 instance.

 Visit the product page on AWS Marketplace and follow the instructions on the video below to subscribe and deploy.